freedomofpress/securedrop/docs/install.md

 **TODO**: Add the commands and expected outputs from both the App Server and the Monitor Server.
 On the Monitor Server: /var/ossec/bin/manage-agents and restart ossec.
 On the App Server: import hash value and restart ossec.
 On the Monitor Server again: run /var/ossec/bin/list_agents -a to show agent is connected.

 ### Configure Postfix
 Postfix is used to route the OSSEC alerts to the organizations smtp server.
-While the bodies of the emails will be encrypted, you should still configure a high secure SMTP relay connection using STARTTLS (port 587) and Certificate Pinning and SASL authentication.
+While the bodies of the emails will be encrypted, you should still configure a high secure SMTP relay connection using TLS, Certificate Pinning and SASL authentication.
 An example for using smtp.gmail.com as the SMTP relay is provided below.
-If you use smtp.gmail.com you should create an [Application Specific Password](http://www.youtube.com/watch?v=zMabEyrtPRg&t=2m13s) to use for the SASL authentication.
+If you use smtp.gmail.com you should create a dedicated account to be used for SASL authentication, using an application specific password for SASL authentication no longer works for google.
+NOTE: google business accounts use a different FQDN than @google.com addresses.

-The SMTP STARTTLS certificate's fingerprint was retrieved using this command:
+The SMTP TLS certificate's fingerprint was retrieved using this command:
 ```
 openssl s_client -connect smtp.gmail.com:587 -starttls smtp  < /dev/null 2>/dev/null | openssl x509 -fingerprint -noout -in /dev/stdin | cut -d'=' -f2
 ```